Lecture series "Regulatory science and translational research"

 Who is Christian Schneider?

-- Director of the National Institute for Biological Standards and Control (NIBSC), GB
+- Director of the National Institute for Biological Standards and Control (NIBSC) in Great Britain since April 2016

-- Head of Division Medicines Licensing and Availability at the Danish Health and Medicines Authority since 2013.
+- Medical Head of Division Medicines Licensing and Availability, Danish Health and Medicines Authority, 2013 - 2015

-- Chairman of the CHMP Working Party on Biosimilar Medicinal Products (BMWP)
+- Chairman of the CHMP Working Party on Biosimilar Medicinal Products (BMWP), 2007-2016

 - Head of Division EU Co-operation/Microbiology at the Paul-Ehrlich-Institut.